hackclub/hackclub/workshops/flask-login/README.md

 from replit import db
 ```

 This just imports the `Flask` and `request` modules from the `flask` library, because they're the only ones we need from that library.
 We also need `json` because that's what we'll be using for storing our data.
-We'll be using a [replit database](https://docs.repl.it/misc/database) to store our data.
+We'll be using a [replit's built-in database](https://docs.repl.it/misc/database) to store our data.

 In order to create a webserver with Flask we'll need to define a Flask app.
 We do this with the following line:
 ```python